OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 We've now covered the three parameter-passing methods that use eager evaluation of function arguments.

+Before moving on, make sure that you understand why these three methods indeed use eager evaluation.

-To compare and contrast these three methods, figure out what the output of the program in the next practice problem would be under *call by value*, *call by reference*, and *call by copy-restore*.
-Doing this should clarify the subtle differences among these three methods.
-To earn credit for the practice problem, you must complete it correctly for the randomized program it generates three times in a row.
+Now, to compare and contrast these three methods, figure out what the output of the program in the next practice problem would be under *call by value*, *call by reference*, and *call by copy-restore*.
+Doing this will clarify the subtle differences among these three methods.
+To earn credit for the following problem, you must complete it correctly for the randomized program it generates three times in a row.

 .. avembed:: Exercises/PL/CallByValVsRefVsCR.html ka
    :long_name: Call By Value vs Reference vs CR